Dimos082/cli-monitor/README.md

 ## 🛠️ Contributing

 We welcome contributions to make CLI Monitor even better!
-If you have an idea for an improvement, feel free to:
+If you have an idea for an improvement or new [test cases](https://github.com/Dimos082/cli-monitor/tree/main/tests), feel free to:

 - **Fork the repository**
 - **Create a new feature branch**: